Microsoft Outlook search folders simplify email management, because they let users sort messages with customized

 Cons of Microsoft Outlook search folders

 Microsoft Outlook search folders can be helpful, but they do have a downside.
-Search folders can be resource-intensive
+Search folders can be resource-intensive because every inbound message is analyzed to see if it fits query criteria.

 For example, issues can arise when users create search folders for a specific, short-term purpose, but then don't delete them when they're no longer needed.